 *Note: The filter applied is Active = True AND Surname Like LENNON*

-To view a Client record, double click on the row of the Client.
+To view their Client record, double click on the row of the Client.

 The same technique can be used to filter the Search Screen to display all Clients with a surname that begins with a letter.
 For example, if you want to search for all Clients whose surname begins with M, type M over any entry in the Surname column, and press enter: